2014 Department of Kentucky Finals

 Area A Contest - 8 February 2015 - Location TBA - 2015 Area A Winner - ?

 (Area A consists of the 1st, 2nd, and 3rd Districts)

 Area B Contest - 8 February 2015 - American Legion Post 34, Lawrenceburg KY - 2 pm 2015 Area B Winner - ?

 (Area B consists of the 4th, 5th, 6th, 7th, and 8th Districts)

 Area C Contest - 8 February 2015 - Location TBA - 2015 Area C Winner - ?

 (Area C consists of the 9th, 10th, and 11th Districts)

-Department of Kentucky Contest - 3 March 2013 - American Legion Post 7, Frankfort KY - 2 pm 2013 Department of Kentucky Winner - Victoria Potter
+Department of Kentucky Contest - 1 March 2015 - American Legion Post 7, Frankfort KY - 2 pm 2015 Department of Kentucky Winner - ?